nareshbhatia/react-testing-techniques/README.md

 > The more your tests resemble the way your software is used, the more
 > confidence they can give you.

-This translates to writing more _integration_ style tests where, for example, you drop a couple of components under a `<Context.Provider>` to test real user interactions.
-Or you may use [Mock Service Worker](https://mswjs.io/) to mock APIs at the network level rather than excessively mocking at the component or service layer.
+For example, drop a couple of components under a `<Context.Provider>` to test real user interactions.
+Or use [Mock Service Worker](https://mswjs.io/) to mock APIs at the network level rather than excessively mocking at the component or service layer.